JettoDz/jettodz/README.md

 ### Hi there 👋

+Just recently found out about these pages.
+And will try to make something pretty out of them (As pretty as a Java dev can, that is).

+Mostly will post stuff I build at work.
+Kind of a history, so I don't forget my own code.
+Content will be released in ENglish, but will surely build, at some point, a way switch between Enslish and Spanish.

+Till then, this will be probably full of random, probably half hacked together code.

 <!--
 **JettoDz/jettodz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.